 (#3) Different primitives have vastly different importance profiles with many of them redundant: The set of candidate primitives A consists of operators that are known to be useful in manuallydesigned architectures, with the expectation that they should also be, to varying degrees, useful to NAS.
-However, this is clearly not the case: while it is already known that some primitives are favoured more by certain search algorithms (Zela et al., 2020), the observed discrepancy in the relative importance of the primitives is, in fact, more extreme: the normal cells (which are also the important cells by Finding #2) across the entire spectrum of good performing architectures overwhelmingly favour only 3 out of 7 possible primitives: separable convolutions and skip connection (Fig. 3(a)).
-Even when the remaining 4 primitives are occasionally selected, they are almost never important (Fig. 3(b)).
-This is also observed in Fig. 4(a) which shows that they have distributions of OI close to 0.
-As we will show later in Sec.
-4, we could essentially remove these primitives from A without impacting the performances.
+However, this is clearly not the case: while it is already known that some primitives are favoured more by certain search algorithms (Zela et al., 2020), the observed discrepancy in the relative importance of the primitives is, in fact, more extreme: the normal cells (which are also the important cells by Finding 2) across the entire spectrum of good performing architectures overwhelmingly favour only 3 (separable convolutions & skip connection) out of 7 possible primitives (Fig. 3(a)).
+Even when the remaining 4 primitives are occasionally selected, they are almost never important (Fig. 3(b)) - this is also observed in Fig. 4(a)which shows that only they all have distributions of OI close to 0.
+As we will show later in Sec 4, we could essentially remove these primitives from $\mathbb{A}$ without impacting the performances.
 Even within the 3 favoured primitives, there is a significant amount of variation.
 First, comparing Figs 1(a) and (b), skips, when present in good architectures, are very likely to be important.
-We also note that the distribution of OI of skip has a higher variance - these suggest that the performance of an architecture is highly sensitive towards the specific locations and patterns of skip connections, a detailed study of which we defer to
+We also note that the distribution of OI of skip has a higher variance - these suggest that the performance of an architecture is highly sensitive towards the specific locations and patterns of skip connections, a detailed study

-Figure 6: Ground-truth test errors (i.e. not predicted by NB301) of the original archs (original), archs with reduce cells set identical to their normal cells (red<-nor)/normal cells set identical to their reduce cells (nor<-red) and archs with normal/reduce cells fully replaced by skip connections (nor<-skip/red<-skip). denotes that the performance distribution significantly differs from original at $p \leq 0.01$ in the Wilcoxon signed-rank test.
+Figure 6: Ground-truth test errors (i.e. not predicted by NB301) of the original archs (original), archs with reduce cells set identical to their normal cells (red<-nor)/normal cells set identical to their reduce cells (nor<-red) and archs with normal/reduce cells fully replaced by skip connections (nor<-skip/red<-skip). \ denotes that the performance distribution significantly differs from original at $p \leq 0.01$ in the Wilcoxon signed-rank test.

-Sec.
-4. On the other hand, while both separable convolutions (\$3\$ and \$5\$) are highly over-represented in the good-performing architectures, it seems that they are less important than skip.
-A possible explanation is that while their presence is required for good performance, their exact locations in the cell matter less, which we again verify in Sec.
-4. Increasingly we are interested in multi-objectives (e.g. maximising performance while minimising costs); we show that even accounting for this, redundant primitives, especially pooling, remain largely redundant (App.
-G).
+of which we defer to Sec.
+4. On the other hand, while both separable convolutions (s3 and s5) are highly over-represented in the good-performing architectures, it seems that they are less important on an operation level than skip.
+A possible explanation is that while their presence is required for good performance, their exact locations in the cell matter less which we again verify in Sec.
+4.